 The online world is filled with an endless amount of content, and you need to convince users that reading your content is the best use of their time.
 When writing your website copy, appeal to your reader’s needs by providing informative and helpful content.
 Show your reader that you are a valuable resource!

 The goal is to make your reader feel like you are adding value to their lives.
-Reciprocity is a powerful psychological effect, where people feel compelled to return the favour after you have done something useful for them.
+Principle of Reciprocity is a powerful psychological effect, where people feel compelled to return the favour after you have done something useful for them.
 By providing valuable information, you are encouraging the user to reciprocate the action — preferably as a conversion in the desired manner.

 5. Be concise